keu/docs/software_versioned_docs/version-0.23/workspace-permissions.md

 Astronomer supports a permissions and role-based access control (RBAC) framework that allows users to configure varying levels of access both at the Workspace and Airflow Deployment levels.

-Workspace and Deployment-level access can each be configured with 3 user roles (_Admin_, _Editor_, _Viewer_), all of which can be set and changed via the Astronomer UI and CLI.
+Workspace and Deployment-level access can each be configured with 3 user roles (_Admin_, _Editor_, _Viewer_), all of which can be set and changed via the Software UI and CLI.
 Each role maps to a combination of permissions to both Astronomer and Apache Airflow itself.

 The guidelines below will cover: